DROP FUNCTION

 Usage

-When you drop a user-defined function whose definition is stored in a UDF library, the library and function on which the user-defined function depended are not deleted.
-This enables you to create a new user-defined function with a different name, or a different number of parameters, using the same UDF library and JavaScript function.
+When you drop a user-defined function whose definition is stored in a JavaScript library, the JavaScript library and function on which the user-defined function depended are not deleted.
+This enables you to create a new user-defined function with a different name, or a different number of parameters, using the same JavaScript library and function.

-To change or delete a UDF library or the JavaScript function code, see Delete a User-Defined Function Library.
+To change or delete a JavaScript library or the JavaScript function code, see Create a JavaScript Library.

-When you drop an inline SQL++ user-defined function, the associated JavaScript function code is deleted also.
+When you drop a SQL++ managed JavaScript function, the associated JavaScript function code is also deleted.

 Examples